 The first thing to understand is that online technology has all but eliminated the need for a fancy college campus.
 In fact in today's world of online higher education, school facilities are beginning to look more like business offices than the traditional campuses we are used to seeing.

 But the concerns about "Diploma Mills" are real.
-Here a couple of quick ways to tell if a school is reputable or not:
+Here's one way to tell if a school is reputable or not:

 Click here to see a full list of DoED recognized accreditation agencies.

-If the answer is yes to either of these questions, you can bet they are NOT a diploma mill.
+If the answer is yes, you can bet they are NOT a diploma mill.

 In other words, don't judge Distance Learning Colleges and Universities by their covers -- the building or address.
 Judge them by their associations -- the accreditation(s) they keep.